kickstartDS/kickstartDS/packages/tools/docusaurus/docs/foundations/layout/bedrock.md

 ## Components vs. Layout

+TODO if we find a good description

 ## Integrating with kickstartDS

-TODO Describe how to integrate our Design Token for spacing with the approach Bedrock is using internally.
+TODO Describe how to integrate our Design Token for spacing with the approach Bedrock is using internally:<br/>
 https://github.com/kickstartDS/rub-design-system/blob/main/src/bedrock/BedrockProvider.jsx

+## Tips & Tricks

+TODO add if needed / enough content

+## Examples

+- Split
+- Stack
+- Grid